Southern Front of the Russian Civil War: The Armed Forces of South Russia

 In the spring of 1919, anticommunist revolts again erupted among Don Cossacks behind the Red Army front in the upper Don region.
 Despite considerable Soviet efforts to crush the rebellion, the Don Cossack insurgents managed to hold out until the Don Cossack Army was able to go over to the offensive and relieve them in early June.
-Meanwhile, the Volunteer Army in the Donbas region was also able to go over the offensive, managing to take Kharkiv on 25 June, Kursk on 20 September and Oryol on 13 October.
-On the eastern end of the AFSR’s front, the Caucasian Army under Baron Pyotr Wrangel captured Tsaritsyn on 30 June.
+Meanwhile, the Volunteer Army in the Donbas region was also able to go over the offensive, managing to take Kharkov on 25 June, Kursk on 20 September and Oryol on 13 October.
+On the eastern end of the AFSR's front, the Caucasian Army under Baron Pyotr Wrangel captured Tsaritsyn on 30 June.

 Despite the AFSR’s successes in the summer and autumn of 1919, its rear was beset by rampant corruption among administrators, anti-White revolts among various ethnic groups, anarchist uprisings, pogroms against Jews and political infighting between the White generals and Cossack leaders.
 In October, Red Army counterattacks managed to recapture Oryol from the Volunteer Army while the Red Cavalry Corps under Semyon Budyonny drove a wedge between the Volunteer Army and Don Cossack Army.
 With no stable rear to fall back on, the remnants of the AFSR eventually retreated south to the Crimea and behind the Don River.
 In late February 1920, the Red Army renewed its attacks and succeeded in forcing the Whites to abandon the North Caucasus.
 Amid a disastrous evacuation at Novorossiysk, tens of thousands of Volunteer and Don Cossack troops did manage to embark on ships that transported them safely to the Crimean Peninsula.
 But due to insufficient tonnage, an even greater number of Cossack soldiers and civilians fleeing with the Whites were left behind at Novorossiysk where they were forced to either surrender or continue to retreat south.

 After reaching the Crimea in early April 1920 Denikin, the Commander-in-chief of the AFSR, passed all his powers to General Wrangel, who re-formed these units into his Russian Army.